 Do you have a similar application?
-Give the team at Dynamic Engineering Consultants a call today or send us and e-mail.
+Give the team at Dynamic Engineering a call today or send us and e-mail.
 We have the ability to design and draw your new structure (including shop drawings) to your exact requirements, whilst remaining compliant to the relevant Australian Standards.